ornithos/spoonbill.github.io/_posts/2015-11-15-nectr_tutorial.md

 + Impose a grid at the given resolution (this is the only parameter choice in the algorithm).
 + Quantize the dataset -- move each datapoint to the nearest point on the grid.
 + For each datapoint, consider the neighbours in all axis-aligned directions.
-+ If sufficient neighbours exist, the datapoint is labelled an 'interior' point and may be connected to each of its neighbours.
++ If sufficient neighbours exist, the datapoint is labelled an 'interior' point (shown here in red) and may be connected to each of its neighbours.
 + The union of all neighbouring interior points and their (exterior) neighbours form a cluster.
 + The data is returned to the original non-quantised space, together with the cluster labels.